Mogith-P-N/Animal_crossing_wiki_webscrapping/README.md

 --> In the main function, we are passing through the URL and running loop with the list of URL's to insert/update scrapped documents in our webpage.

+## Running code:
+You can run the code in any IDE, just refresh the kernel before running it again.
+I have developed this in spyder and tested in jupyter as well.

+## output:
+We have 411 webpages inside the website.
+The script approximately takes 360-370 seconds to run and produce output.